graphdeco-inria/nerfshop/README.md

 ## Funding

 This research was funded by the ERC Advanced grant FUNGRAPH No 788065 http://fungraph.inria.fr.
-The authors are grateful to the OPAL infrastructure from Université Côte d’Azur and for the HPC resources from GENCI–IDRIS (Grant 2022-AD011013409).
+The authors are grateful to the OPAL infrastructure from Université Côte d’Azur and for the HPC resources from GENCI–IDRIS (Grant 2022-AD011013409) and to Adobe for generous research and software donations.

 ## Installation